ta2edchimp/BattleReporter/README.md

 Currently, BattleReporter comes with only a default theme.
 You can easily create your own or modify the default theme by duplicating the `/public/themes/default` folder and making the necessary changes to the included html templates, css files or images.
 BattleReporter uses `Twig` as its templating engine, so head over to [their excellent documentation](http://twig.sensiolabs.org/documentation) to see, what's possible.

+## Contribution

+Please [file an issue](https://github.com/ta2edchimp/BattleReporter/issues/new) if you have any feature request, ideas for improvements or found any bugs.

+Feel free to fork BattleReporter, commit some bug fixes, implement cool features or make a theme and make a pull request!

 ## License, Acknowledgements & Legal Stuff